 - Find Tomte’s mailbox and write the Swedish Christmas elf a letter.

-- When my son was 6, I purchased ($2 at the time) a special children’s tour booklet, available in the gift shop, to make the most of his visit.
+- Consider purchasing the special children’s tour booklet, available in the gift shop, to make the most of your visit.

 Location: American Swedish Institute